ItsWizZard/ecom-template-monorepo/README.md

 # 🛍️ E-Commerce Template Monorepo

-This is a modern, modular monorepo e-commerce system built with Nuxt 4, Nitro, and a fully typed developer experience using TypeScript and a shared package structure.
+This is a modern, modular monorepo e-commerce platform built with Nuxt 4 and Nitro, featuring a fully typed DX powered by TypeScript.

 ## 📦 Monorepo Structure